Cyberbullying is a form of harassment that makes use of the latest electronic technology.

 way of an email.
 If you receive an email asking for personal information, you should contact your financial

-school administrators have an obligation to intervene.
+system, school administrators have an obligation to intervene.
 Consider contacting the cyberbully's parents.
 These

-parents may be very concerned to learn that their child has been cyberbullying others, and they may effectively put a stop
+parents may be very concerned to learn that their child has been cyberbullying others, and they may effectively put

-proceed cautiously.
+them.
+So, proceed cautiously.
 If you decide to contact a cyberbully's parents, communicate with them in writing;

 not face-to-face.
-Present proof of the cyberbullying (e.g., copies of an email message) and ask them to make sure the
+Present proof of the cyberbullying (e.g., copies of an email message) and ask them to make sure

 Consider contacting an attorney in cases of serious cyberbullying.
 In some